Four Seasons Bathhouse: Overview

 The Four Seasons Bathhouse in Arak was the largest bathhouse in Iran.
-This bathhouse was built in the late Qajar (Ahmad Shah) by Haji Muhammad Ibrahim khansari.
+This bathhouse was built during the reign of Ahmad Shah Qajar by Haji Mohammad Ibrahim Khansari.
 A variety of decorated tiles in the building display designs of humans, animals, and plants.
-Drawings and paintings of the four seasons of the year in the four corners of the bathroom is the reason for its name.
-The bathroom is the only bathroom where a separate part is devoted to religious minorities.
+Drawings and paintings depicting the four seasons of the year in the four corners of the bathhouse are the reason for its name.
+It is the only bathhouse where a separate part is devoted to religious minorities.
 Four Seasons Bathroom is recorded in the National Heritage List.